k-azadzoi/cloud-devops-2020/Week14/installing-chef.md

 #### Server

-- A Cookbook is a collection of recipes
+- A Cookbook (a collection of recipes) is located on the server.

 #### Node